ncatlab/nlab-content/pages/6/8/0/5/5086/content.md

 +--{: .un_prop}
 ###### Proposition
-Given a ternary factorization system as above, any morphism $f$ factors as
+Given a ternary factorization system as above, any morphism $f:A\to B$ factors as
 $$ A \overset{L_1}{\to} im_2(f) \overset{L_2 \cap R_1}{\to} im_1(f) \overset{R_2}{\to} B $$
 in an essentially unique way.
 =--